 The muscles strengthened while you cross-country ski vary with your skiing style.
 But they typically include the thigh muscles, gluteus maximus (bottom), gastrocnemius (calves), and biceps and triceps (front and back of the upper arm).

-Prepare yourself ahead of time by using an elliptical trainer to avoid muscle strain.
+•Prepare yourself ahead of time by using an elliptical trainer to prevent muscle strain.

-In contrast to cross-country skiing, downhill skiing takes shorter bursts of energy; most ski runs last about two to three minutes, Olvey says.
+In contrast to cross-country skiing, downhill skiing takes shorter bursts of energy.
+Most ski runs last about 2 to 3 minutes, Olvey says.

-The muscle groups used in downhill skiing are the "prime movers," including the hamstrings, quadriceps, calves, hip, and feet muscles.
+The muscle groups used in downhill skiing are the "prime movers," including the hamstrings, quadriceps (thigh), and calf, hip, and foot muscles.
 To a lesser degree, you'll also use your abdominal muscles for control and strengthen your arms by using poles.

 Downhill skiing is a power sport that improves balance, flexibility, agility, and leg and core strength, Olvey says.
 Snow skiing also doesn’t stress the back muscles like water skiing does.